prathiksrinivasan/prathiksrinivasan.github.io/content/blog/AriadnesThread/index.md

 +++

-I worked with a as the Programming Lead on a team with 20+ other developers as part of UIUC GameBuilders, creating a procedurally generated horror game over the course of a semester.
+I worked as the Programming Lead on a team with 20+ other developers as part of UIUC GameBuilders, creating a procedurally generated horror game over the course of a semester.

 <!--more-->